robbievanleeuwen/concrete-properties/_sources/index.rst.txt

 Documentation
 =============

-What is *concreteproperties*???

-- Can only have only value of ultimate concrete strain
+A python package to calculate the section properties of arbitrary reinforced concrete sections.

 .. toctree::
    :maxdepth: 1